sugardressed/Elizabeth-Profile/README.md

 I am adding a dynamic resume in PDF to ease navigation.

 All links are real sources, and the contact form goes directly to my email.

+You may see the live profile at: http://xugarsoft.com/